Diatomaceous earth filtration: Other possible bacteria, viruses, parasites

+A number of organisms may be found in swimming pools, including Campylobacter, Cercariae, Escherichia coli (E. coli), Hepatitis A, Norovirus, Legionella, Shigella, and Staphylococcus.

 Considering the nature of certain bacteria, viruses, and parasites filtration is a key component in ensuring the well-being of those that utilize swimming pools.
 If a diatomaceous earth filter is employed and properly designed, the application can prove to be extremely efficient in the removal and minimization of almost 100% of parasites.
-In order to achieve this, filtration media (diatomaceous earth) must be at least 4 micrometers to remove Cryptosporidium, and at least 7 micrometers to filter Giarda duodenalis (G. lamblia).
+In order to achieve this, filtration media (diatomaceous earth) must be at least 4 micrometers to remove Cryptosporidium, and at least 7 micrometers to filter Giarda duodenalis.
 Research has shown that DE filtration can provide a greater reduction in parasite oocyst concentrations that other methods including conventional and granular media filtration.
 DE filtration studies showed 6 logs of removal of parasitic oocysts in a full-scale water treatment simulation.
 (6 logs refers to the reduction of a microorganism by 99.9999% of one million) Because of DE filters low micron rating, it is able to trap the smallest pollutant particles present.

-DE Filters usage in surface water treatment and recreational water treatment requires regular maintenance and depending on volume of water, maintenance and replacement may be required more frequently.
+DE filters usage in surface water treatment and recreational water treatment requires regular maintenance and depending on volume of water, maintenance and replacement may be required more frequently.
 Efficiency of filtration requires continuous flow of water through the filter, with periodic pressure checks.
 Maintenance must be conducted regularly and the filter must be backwashed every four to six weeks; with fresh DE media added after every backwash.
 If maintenance is not conducted properly, build of bacteria, viruses, and parasites may overflow and the efficiency will be comprised.
-It is important to note that filtration systems do not guarantee full removal of possible contaminants, therefore risk of bacteria, viruses, and parasites can still be present.
+Filtration systems do not guarantee full removal of possible contaminants; risk of bacteria, viruses, and parasites can still be present.

 Food & beverage industry

 Diatomaceous earth filtration can also be used in food and beverage application to eliminate contaminants including bacteria and microorganisms which can often change the quality of the consumable item.
 If bacteria and fungi are not removed from certain consumable liquids, it can result in long term contamination which affects the preservation and quality of the product.
 Many products must meet filtration requirements, for example: brewers must meet certain requirements during the production of certain alcohols including malt beverages (beer, ale, etc.).
 It is common that beer filtration must remove the turbidity, (yeast, hops resin, calcium oxalate) which can leave harmful microorganisms and affect the taste of the beverage.
 By conducting this filtration, microbes are eliminated improving the taste and appearance of the beer, while allowing preservation to be extended.
 While there are many ways to filter, diatomaceous earth filtration is used as a catcher, which intercepts particles in beer thus improving clarity.
-Diatomaceous earth has become a relatively simple choice for brewers, as it undergoes a natural process with no chemicals and quantity of D.E. can be adjust based on individual brewing needs.
+Diatomaceous earth has become a relatively simple choice for brewers, as it undergoes a natural process with no chemicals and quantity of DE can be adjust based on individual brewing needs.